Square Dance in Japan

 (Note: also available is information on the start of square dancing in Germany.)

-This article, by Lane Earns, describes the key role played by Winfield Niblo in bringing American square dance to Japan in the years immediately following World War II.
+The linked article, by Lane Earns, describes the key role played by Winfield Niblo in bringing American square dance to Japan in the years immediately following World War II.
 The article also highlights the enthusiastic participation in square dancing by Prince Mikasa (the younger brother of Japan's emperor) and his wife, Princess Yoriko.
 Niblo died in 2007.
 Here is a link to his obituary which contains more information about his life.

 Sets in Order, Volume 1 #6 (1949) contains this short article: